Benefits of Student Chapters

 - Beach clean-up day

-If you would like CA-NV AWWA’s assistance in planning events, securing speakers or with any event, please email Armando Apodaca, Membership Engagement Manager.
+If you would like CA-NV AWWA’s assistance in planning events, securing speakers or with any event, please email Armando Apodaca, Member & Administrative Services Manager.
 CA-NV AWWA consists of a large network of professionals that are willing to help students and donate their time.

 Each CA-NV AWWA Student Chapter will receive a maximum of $1,500 per academic year for each student chapter to attend spring and fall conference, support guest speakers, refreshments for chapter meetings, and other activities.
 The Section manages the accounting of these funds.